 It only takes about 10 minutes to start feeling the effects of a cup of coffee, so you can go from "Mondays suck" to "Let's conquer the world" in record time.
 But pity the fool who has to be near you before those 10 minutes are up.

-Coffee became popular at the same time that Islam was on the rise.
+It became popular at the same time that Islam was on the rise.
 Muslims were banned from consuming alcohol, so for awhile coffee was considered an acceptable substitute.
-In 1675, out of paranoia that people were convening in coffee houses to plot against him, King Charles II banned cafes in England.
-A century later, Frederick the Great of Prussia banned coffee because
+In 1675, out of paranoia that people were convening in coffee houses to plot against him, King Charles II banned cafes in England!
+Today, thankfully, it's legal again so we can all keep get our java on.

 How to Celebrate International Coffee Day